 The Nasher Museum launched a new Concentration for undergraduates in collaboration with Duke’s Department of Art, Art History & Visual Studies in the fall of 2016.
 The Concentration is limited to Art History majors, bu...

 The Nasher Museum’s national Board of Advisors approved 443 acquisitions during Fiscal Year 2017, including photography, works on paper, paintings, sculpture and video.
 “We are thrilled to acquire such a rich variety of significant works by some of the world’s most exciting artists,” said Sarah Schroth, Mary D.B.T. and James H. Semans Director of the Nasher Museum.

-Duke graduate E. Blake Byrne (T’57) made a gift of 284 works of art to the Nasher Museum last spring, on the occasion of his 60th reunion at Duke.
-The gift strengthens the Nasher Museum’s growing collection of contemporary...
+Duke graduate E. Blake Byrne (T’57) made a gift of 284 works of art to the Nasher Museum in spring of 2017, on the occasion of his 60th reunion at Duke.
+The gift strengthens the Nasher Museum’s growing collection of contem...

 Acquisitions to the Collection